 EI is not a means to manipulate people.
 It is about being self-aware, having self-control, and expressing emotions while also acting in a judicial and empathetic way towards others.
 These are the characteristics that are measured.
-EQ is a measure of one’s EI, often as represented by a score in a standardized test.
+EQ (Emotional Quotient) is a measure of one’s EI, often as represented by a score in a standardized test.
 It’s not an assessment of how “nice” a person is.
 It’s possible for an overly nice person to score very low on the EQ scale.

-Sign up for my NEW Work/Life Balance Track at the 2020 Global TapRooT® Summit, March 9 – 13, 2020 in Horseshoe Bay, Texas (near Austin).
+Sign up for my NEW Work/Life Balance Track at the 2020 Global TapRooT® Summit, March 9 – 13, 2020, in Horseshoe Bay, Texas (near Austin).
 Here are the sessions to look forward to on this exciting new Work/Life Balance Track:

-Live your Core Values (Barb Carr)
+- Live your Core Values (Barb Carr)

-Strange Way to Live (Musician, Carl Dixon)
+- Strange Way to Live (Musician, Carl Dixon)

-Leading with Emotional Intelligence (Barb Carr)
+- Leading with Emotional Intelligence (Barb Carr)

-Lessons Learned from Space (Astronaut, Jim Wetherbee)
+- Lessons Learned from Space (Astronaut, Jim Wetherbee)

-Leveraging your Nonverbal Communication at Work (Barb Carr)
+- Leveraging your Nonverbal Communication at Work (Barb Carr)

-Using TapRooT® to Improve Meeting Effectiveness & Minimize Meeting Waste (Kevin McManus)
+- Using TapRooT® to Improve Meeting Effectiveness & Minimize Meeting Waste (Kevin McManus)

-Workplace Strategies for Mental Health (Benna Hughes and Barb Carr)
+- Workplace Strategies for Mental Health (Benna Hughes and Barb Carr)

 Register today and receive a chance to win a free prize in our Early Bird Drawing.